Souljacker Part I

 "Souljacker Part I" is a song by American rock band Eels.
 It was the only single released from their 2001 album Souljacker.

 Music video

 The German filmmaker Wim Wenders shot a video of the song with the band performing in an abandoned East-Berlin prison in 2001.

 Release

 "Souljacker Part I" reached number 30 in the UK Albums Chart.

+It has been performed live the third-most times of any Eels song, at over 350 times as of May 2025.

 The song is included in the 2007 films Hot Fuzz and The Condemned, the 2011 film Drive Angry, and in the pilot episode of the Showtime series United States of Tara.